With Employees

 Improving Employee Engagement

-Employee engagement refers to each employee's willingness to understand and identify with the strategy and goals of the company and workplace, and to actively contribute his or her abilities.
+Employee engagement refers to each employee's willingness to understand and agree with the strategy and goals of the company and workplace, and to voluntarily contribute his or her skills.

-Creating a decent work environment improves employee job satisfaction and engagement with the company, leading to a higher retention rate.
+Creating a decent work environment improves employee job satisfaction and engagement with the company,leading to a higher retention rate.
 We are actively working to improve the working environment in our offices and plants and to review various systems.
-As a concrete example, we moved the start time of our Kyushu and Tohoku plants from 6:00 to 7:10 in order to reduce the physical burden on plant workers.
+To give a specific example, in 2022, we revised the starting time at our Kyushu and Tohoku Plants from 6:00 to 7:10am to ease the physical strain on workers.
+From Jan.
+2025, the starting time of all of company including Gifu area has been from 7:10am.

 Converting Non-Regular Employees into Regular Employees

-We regularly evaluate non-permanent temporary and contract employees and make them permanent employees if they have the qualifications.
-In FY2022, we hired 39 temporary employees as regular employees.
+We periodically evaluate and interview non-regular contract employees and temporary employees and make them regular employees if they are qualified.
+In FY2023, we hired 54 temporary employees as regular employees.

 Promoting Work-Life Balance

-We have also introduced more flexible working styles, such as by promoting the taking of annual paid leave, reducing long working hours, installing a work interval system, and using shorter working hours, staggered working hours, and flextime systems to support both child care and nursing care.
+We have introduced flexible work styles, such as encouraging the use of annual paid leave, reducing long working hours, ensuring rest periods through a work interval system, and using reduced working hours, staggered working hours, and a flextime system to support the balance with childcare or nursing care.
+Going forward, we will continue to strive to create an environment and culture that supports work-life balance, allows employees to easily take time off, and encourages healthily and energetic work.

 Slogan of Work-Life Balance